Firesphere/hibp-list/readme.md

 [Download the JSON files from Have I Been Pwned](https://haveibeenpwned.com/DomainSearch) and put them in the folder named `datafiles` in the document root of your website.

+It needs to be a json file, and need to be named as such.
+E.g. `mydomain.json`.

 Run the task `/dev/tasks/ImportHIBP`

 Then, log in to the backend system, and you can search and filter easily